Intermountain addresses rare side effects from certain chemotherapy treatments

 But after a series of tests and screenings, doctors at Intermountain Healthcare discovered signs of a mild form of heart failure.

-Early dectection was key for Tifny.
-Dr. McCulloch says she’s getting the right treatment and medication to help protect her heart, hopefully reverse the damage and prevent further damage.
+Early detection was key for Tifny.
+Dr. McCulloch says she’s getting the right treatment and medication to help protect her heart, hopefully, reverse the damage and prevent further damage.

 Intermountain Healthcare is only a handful of healthcare networks in the nation that currently offers a Cardio-Oncology Program to patients and physicians.